 Essentially, that's when impoverished Americans use their food stamps (these days a government-issued debit card) to pay for stuff that’s not food-related groceries.
 Some people use the cards to buy cigarettes, alcohol and — according to the CNN report -- condoms.
 (Can't have the government making it possible for poor Americans to practice birth control!).
 The grocery store sometimes gets a kick-back for misuse of the card.
+Most other developed countries, of course, don't force low income people to suffer the indignity of "food stamps. " Anyway, the small store owner that CNN investigated — his store may have processed $3 million in questionable purchases — got arrested.
+But this story had a really tragic ending.
+As much as anything, what's disturbing about the report was its timing.
+Living in Thailand: Too much fun off the tourist track.
 Koh Talu There are several types of expats in Thailand, the corporate employees in Bangkok and the already wealthy who come to live a life that’s even grander then they could afford from wherever they came.

 They exist in a world of TV reality, sequestered in gated compounds of luxury villas, served by live in maids, chauffeured around the city to well covered events in Mercedes.
 In a country with a staggering rate of poverty they vacation at exclusive resorts on privately owned islands, these are the expats the government loves.
 Then there are the pensioned retirees; hordes of aged men from Europe, England, Australia and America come to live their days out measuring their retirements glass by glass of cheap beer.